anilkumarnagaraj/terraform-provider-ibm/website/docs/d/function_rule.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the rule.
+* `namespace` -  The name of the function namespace.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the trigger.
+* `namespace` -  The name of the function namespace.
 * `publish` - Trigger visibility.
 * `version` - Semantic version of the trigger.
 * `status` - The status of the rule.